 After ERS processes your retirement with applicable benefits, you'll receive a Retiree Insurance Enrollment Statement showing the coverage you're enrolled in and options for changing coverage.
 You have 30 days after your retirement date to elect or make changes to your health insurance (if you're eligible) and optional benefits.
-If you don't make changes, the coverage you had at the time of your retirement will continue, although your existing Optional Term Life Insurance may be adjusted; see below for details.
-See more about what you'll pay for insurance, if anything, on page 16.
+If you don't make changes, the coverage you had at the time of your retirement will continue, although your existing Optional Term Life Insurance may be adjusted; see page 16 for details.
+See more about what you'll pay for insurance on page 17.